ProjectDrawdown/solutions/integrations/_README.md

 Also some inputs come from parts of models that aren't implemented yet (since they are unique to that model, not part of the core calcs).
 For both of these, we are subsituting fixed sources derived from the values in the integration workbook itself.
 But as more stuff gets implemented, we would want to fetch these values from the live model instead.
 (And even before that, we'll need to update our fixed snapshots if/when the underlying models are updated, which will be a pain to remember to do).

 Kind of in the same vein, I'm seeing a bunch of calcs in the integration I'm working on that I think should be pushed *into* their respective models.
 E.g. the calculation of how much waste paper is required to produce a certain amount of recycled paper is something the recycled paper model should implement.
 Ditto expected LHV for waste compostition.
 If we ever get to that point, pushing a bunch of the very domain-specific stuff into the relevant domain would be the way to go.

-...Sort of to repeat the point: I'm coding things alongside the formulas in situ, but many of them would be better off as more general purpose functions that would be applied to _an_ adoption, not coded to _the_ adoption.

 ## Testing